nishantpainter/personal-kanban/README.md

 ## Privacy

-The application makes use of local storage for persisting your work hour lines and does not store any timesheet data on any sort of server.
+The application makes use of local storage for persisting your work columns & records and does not store any personal kanban data on any sort of server.
 The application uses Google analytics to get an overview of the application usage.

 ## Other References